 Day 2: Circuit around the peaks surrounding the lake (if you want that is)

-Day 3: out over 7 years agoAnswered by richard maddock via Travellr.com
+Day 3: out almost 8 years agoAnswered by richard maddock via Travellr.com

 It all depends upon what you are looking for.
 Tasmania bushwalking heaven and so it depends upon your definition of 'top'.
 Here's a few recommendations...